MicrosoftDocs/win32/desktop-src/Msi/applying-major-upgrades-by-installing-the-product.md

 ---
-Description: 'A major upgrade can be applied by installing the new installation package for the upgraded product.' ms.assetid: 'f4fb28be-5ec0-4eac-9d4d-eccf5bd61ac4'
+Description: A major upgrade can be applied by installing the new installation package for the upgraded product. ms.assetid: f4fb28be-5ec0-4eac-9d4d-eccf5bd61ac4
-title: Applying Major Upgrades by Installing the Product
+title: Applying Major Upgrades by Installing the Product ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Applying Major Upgrades by Installing the Product